kailashsingh/jira_2_bdd_agentic_workflow/backend/README.md

 4. **Empty RAG Search Results**
    - Ensure the repository has existing feature files
    - Check if the codebase indexing completed successfully

+5. **Playwright Navigation Issues**
+   - Ensure Chromium browser is installed: `playwright install chromium`
+   - Check if the target URL is accessible and doesn't require authentication
+   - Verify network connectivity to the target application
+   - Check browser logs for JavaScript errors or blocked resources

 ### Logs